12 Uses for Epsom Salt

 7. Creating fake snow and frost for craft projects

 It's that time of the year: crafts with a light dusting of "snow" or "frost" feel right at home.
-Brush the surface of a project with craft glue and sprinkle with Epsom salt to get a grainy, frosty look that feels surprisingly realistic!
+Brush the surface of a project with craft glue and sprinkle with Epsom salt to get a grainy, frosty look that is surprisingly realistic!
 Here's a tutorial for snowy white candleholders and one on Easter eggs to give you some ideas.

 8. Quick bruise treatment